TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-4.md

 This [answer](https://stackoverflow.com/a/10884837) on Stack Overflow confirms that browsers have implementation-specific limits.
 The followups over the years also show that those limits have changed repeatedly over time.

+Digging further threw up a couple of grid controls that have workarounds for browser element size limits.

+## SlickGrid

+The stack overflow answer referenced [code](https://github.com/6pac/SlickGrid/blob/a37d263ff315e9b2d2bb1a79efd9612095f46b5b/src/slick.grid.ts#L1240) in [SlickGrid](https://github.com/6pac/SlickGrid) which tries to find the maximum supported element height at runtime.
+SlickGrid is an interesting project.
+It's been around for over a decade with an active community around it.
+The focus is on speed, scale and flexibility.
+The current version is written in typescript and is almost entirely vanilla JS (only one external dependency).

+There are extensive [examples](https://github.com/6pac/SlickGrid/wiki/Examples), including [setting up the grid as a spreadsheet](https://6pac.github.io/SlickGrid/examples/example-spreadsheet.html) and working with [large data sets](https://6pac.github.io/SlickGrid/examples/example-optimizing-dataview.html).

+The large data set example has 500,000 rows each 25 pixels high.
+That's 12.5 million pixels, close to the Firefox limit.
+SlickGrid has a hard coded maximum height for Firefox of 6 million.
+I opened the sample in Firefox and fired up the developer tools.

+{% include candid-image.html src="/assets/images/frontend/slick-grid-firefox-dev-tools.png" alt="SlickGrid with Firefox Dev Tools showing height of container" %}

+The container div height has been clamped at 4 million pixels.
+The code compensates for the smaller container size by mapping backward and forward between the container's coordinate space and the larger grid coordinate space as needed.

+## React-Virtualized